 The uneven shape of the cornea or lens causes light entering the eye to scatter and focus at multiple points on the retina instead of one, leading to blurred, fuzzy, or distorted vision.

 Astigmatism can also cause headaches, squinting, eyestrain, and poor night vision.

-These contact lenses can be worn daily with regular cleaning for up to two weeks or for up to six nights and seven days of extended wear.
+These contact lenses can be worn daily with regular cleaning for up to two weeks or up to six nights and seven days of extended wear.
 This means a six-pack will last you up to three months for one eye.
-If you would like a six month supply, you will need to order two boxes.
+If you would like a six-month supply, then you will need to order two boxes.

 These contact lenses can be worn daily for up to two weeks or up to six nights/seven days as an extended wear lens.

 Yes.
 These contact lenses are designed specifically for people with astigmatism.
 The toric shape paired with blink stabilization keeps the lens in place.
 Hydraclear technology enhances comfort by providing the right amount of moisture.

 Yes.
 You can wear these contact lenses for up to six nights and seven days with extended wear.
 Consult with your eye care provider to ensure extended wear is right for you.

 A six-pack of these disposable contact lenses will last up to three months with daily or extended wear.